-- Continue to familiarise yourself with the department. - Finalise setting your learning objective. - Read assessment manuals and practice use of and scoring assessments. - Continue to observe assessments and interventions. - Take the opportunity to talk to people (clients, carers, family) as allowed by the PE.
+- Continue to familiarise yourself with the department. - Finalise setting your learning objectives. - Read assessment manuals and practice use of and scoring assessments. - Continue to observe assessments and interventions.

-- Arrange to visit other centres.

-- Take initiative with departmental responsibilities.

-- Read client files to familiarise yourself with record keeping.
+- Take the opportunity to talk to people (clients, carers, family) as allowed by the PE. - Arrange to visit other centres. - Take initiative with departmental responsibilities. - Read client files to familiarise yourself with record keeping. - Draft clinical notes. - Continue reflective diary.

-- Give input to OT's record keeping.

-- Continue reflective diary.

-- Read reference material.